How to Send Outbound Traffic Over a Reserved IP

 On Droplets without an anchor IP, first manually assign an anchor IP to the Droplet, then continue following this guide.

 On Droplets with an anchor IP, get the gateway address by querying its metadata using a curl request.
-The -s flag in the request mutes any progress meters or error messages and just returns the output.
+The -s flag mutes any progress meters or error messages and returns only the output.

 Enable Outbound Reserved IP Traffic Immediately

 To immediately update your network configuration, use the ip route command to add this address as the gateway for the default route.
 The following command removes the default route from your Droplet’s public network interface and replaces it with a route that uses the anchor’s gateway IP address.
-Be sure to replace <anchor-gateway-IP-address> with the IP address you retrieved in the previous step:
+Replace <anchor-gateway-IP-address> with the IP address you retrieved in the previous step:

-Changes made with the ip route command will be lost when your Droplet is restarted.
-To make the setting persist after reboot you need to modify the Droplet’s network configuration files.
+curl -4 https://icanhazip.com/Changes made with the ip route command are lost when you restart your Droplet.
+To make the setting persist after reboot, you need to modify the Droplet’s network configuration files.
 How you do this depends on which operating system you’re using.

 Persist Outbound Reserved IP Traffic After Reboot